BuildIt-lang/buildit/README.md

 The make system will report the first failing test case if any.

-Build→It is currently under active development.
+BuildIt is currently under active development.
 More features are being added to the framework to make building DSLs easy.
-If you notice Build→It not functioning correctly on certain inputs, please create an issue with the code snippet and expected behavior.
+If you notice BuildIt not functioning correctly on certain inputs, please create an issue with the code snippet and expected behavior.